slackapi/node-slack-sdk/packages/oauth/README.md

   clientId: process.env.SLACK_CLIENT_ID,
   clientSecret: process.env.SLACK_CLIENT_SECRET,
   stateStore: {
-    // generateStateParam's first argument is the entire InstallUrlOptions object which was passed into generateInstallUrl method
+    // generateStateParam's first argument is the entire InstallUrlOptions object which was passed into makeInstallUrl method
     // the second argument is a date object
     // the method is expected to return a string representing the state
     generateStateParam: (installUrlOptions, date) => {